YusuLab/ot_markov_distances/README.rst

 |github workflow badge| |codecov| |doc badge| |pytorch badge|

-Distances on graphs based on optimal transport
+Differentiable distances on graphs based on optimal transport

 This is the implementation code for